-The kind of information we hold about our residents and relatives
+The kind of information we hold about our people

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).